 How to Travel From Khao San Road To Don Mueang Airport: Bus, Taxi, Private Transfer or Train?

-There are two different airport shuttle buses which you can take to or from Don Mueang Airport.
+There are two different airport shuttle buses that you can take to or from Don Mueang Airport.
 Unfortunately, neither of these have a direct stop at Khao San Road where many backpacker accommodations are located, so, first of all, you will need to get yourself to the closest location.

-The A1 bus starts from Morchit bus terminal.
-Unfortunately, the Morchit bus terminal is not in walking distance from Khao San Road, being over 10 kilometers away.
+The A1 bus starts from the Morchit bus terminal.
+Unfortunately, the Morchit bus terminal is not within walking distance from Khao San Road, being over 10 kilometers away.
 That would not be an easy walk with luggage and under the hot Thai sun.
-The best option would be to take the local bus to Morchit bus terminal.
+The best option would be to take the local bus to the Morchit bus terminal.
 I recommend checking out Rome2Rio for the latest bus times to see what bus number you need to jump on to get there.

-The A2 bus originates at the Victory Monument, stopping at Sanam Pao, Ari, Saphan Kwai and Morchit BTS stations.
-As the latter is also served by A1 route, it makes more sense to take the A2 bus if possible as it starts closer to Khao San Road.
+The A2 bus originates at the Victory Monument, stopping at Sanam Pao, Ari, Saphan Kwai, and Morchit BTS stations.
+As the latter is also served by the A1 route, it makes more sense to take the A2 bus if possible as it starts closer to Khao San Road.
 Unfortunately, Victory Monument is neither really within walking distance to Khao San Road, being over 5 kilometers away.
 You can take a bus there, just check out Rome2Rio for the latest bus times.
 Though another alternative is using the Grab mobile app to order a taxi to take you there.
-Grab offers affordable rates, ensuring you won’t get ripped off my dodgy taxi drivers.
+Grab offers affordable rates, ensuring you won’t get ripped off by dodgy taxi drivers.

 Overall the travel time highly depends on traffic, as during the morning and evening work rush the roads can come to a near standstill with traffic.
 You can use the online version of google. maps to determine how far in advance you need to leave, though generally, the journey can take from 60 to 80 minutes and sometimes even more.